 So Tennessee applicants can no longer sign up for the GED exam, The HiSET is the only available option.

-Students who have already taken one or more modules (sub-tests) of the GED exam but not yet completed it, had the chance to complete the remaining subtests of the GED exam until July 2016.
+Students who have already taken one or more modules (sub-tests) of the GED exam but not yet completed it, had the chance to complete the remaining subtests of the GED exam.

-So effective July 1, 2016, the HiSET exam is the sole available option for adult Tennessee students who want to earn their high school equivalency diploma.
+So the HiSET exam is the sole available option for adult Tennessee students who want to earn their high school equivalency diploma.
 Tennessee’s Adult Education Division of the state’s Department of Labor and Workforce Development is now cooperating with the HiSET provider (Educational Testing Service) to come up with a new Adult Education curriculum for Tennessee.

 The HiSET exam provides more benefits to students in Tennessee.
 It is more convenient for adult learners, costs $75 while the GED exam costs $120, and the HiSET provides the option to take the exam on a computer or as a paper-based test. ‘